gicu8ab2/UnsupervisedDeepConvNet/README.md

 ## Usage

-Change the data paths to point to the RadioML directory of training and testin data.
-Change the "path_to_venv_python" to point to the correct python path on local machine).
+Change the data paths to point to the RadioML directory of training and testing data.
+Change the "path_to_venv_python" to point to the correct python path on local machine.
 From a Matlab/Octave prompt run the following scripts:

 1) train_robust_DCNN.m